9 Ways to Help Your Parents' Finances Without Going Broke Yourself

 Tell me if this sounds familiar: Your parents have failed to save enough money for retirement and their ability to work is limited.
 Or their savings were hit by the last debt and housing crisis and left them, well, broke.

-We're talking about the kind of broke where they can't pay the, purchase new eye glasses or afford a plane ticket to visit their grandchildren.
-Their financial misfortune is threatening their homes, livelihood and freedom -- not to mention yours.
+We're talking about the kind of broke where they can't pay the mortgage, purchase new eye glasses or afford a plane ticket to visit their grandchildren.
+Their financial misfortune is threatening their homes, livelihood and freedom -- as well as your own.

+What you need to realize is that your parents' insolvency affects you in ways you never imagined.
 So what's the answer?
-Here are nine things to consider before you reach for your checkbook or invite Mom to live in your spare bedroom.
+Here are nine steps to take before you reach for your checkbook or invite Mom to live in your spare bedroom.